New Mexico Cannabis Producers Rules

 How to apply for a New Mexico cannabis license?

-All applications will have to be completed using the online application portal available on the CCD Webpage and applications must include every material detail and attachment required by regulations and the CCD.
+All applications for a cannabis producer licensee in New Mexico will have to be completed using the online application portal available on the state Cannabis Control Division Webpage.
+Applications must include every material detail and attachment required by regulations and the CCD.

 If for some reason the applicant doesn’t include all requirements, the CCD will contact the applicant with a note of deficiency that needs to be addressed within 90 days, if it is not addressed, the CCD will close the application as incomplete.